 During April 2012, we filed a shelf registration statement on Form S-3 with the SEC pursuant to which we may, from time to time, sell up to an aggregate of \$150.0 million of our common stock, warrants or debt securities.
-On May 1, 2012, the registration statement was declared effective by the SEC, which allows us to access the capital markets for the three year period following this effective date.
-On October 5, 2012, we entered into a Controlled Equity Offering Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor"), pursuant to which we may offer and sell, from time to time, through Cantor shares of our common stock having an aggregate offering price of up to \$30.0 million through an "at-the-market" offering.
+On May 1, 2012, the registration statement was declared effective by the SEC.
+On October 5, 2012, we entered into a Controlled Equity Offering Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor"), pursuant to which we may offer and sell, from time to time, through Cantor, shares of our common stock having an aggregate offering price of up to \$30.0 million through an "at-the-market" offering.
 We are not obligated to make any sales of shares under the Sales Agreement.
 We pay Cantor a commission equal to 3.0% of the gross proceeds from the sale of shares of our common stock under the Sales Agreement and reimburse up to \$50,000 of legal expenses incurred by Cantor.
-We commenced selling shares on February 7, 2013 and as of March 31, 2013, we have sold 3.9 million shares of our common stock, resulting in net proceeds of \$8.7 million.
-The shares were issued at an average price of \$2.34 per share of common stock.
+During the quarter ended June 30, 2013, we sold 4.4 million shares of common stock through our "at-the-market" offering at an average price of \$2.66, with net proceeds of \$11.3 million.
+As of June 30, 2013, we have sold a total of 8.3 million shares of our common stock at an average price of \$2.51 through our "at-the-market" offering.

-9. Stock Option Plans
+8. Stock Option Plans

-As of March 31, 2013, we had three active equity compensation plans, the 2010 Equity Incentive Plan, or 2010 Plan, the 2010 Outside Director Equity Incentive Plan, or 2010 Director Plan, and the 2010 Employee Stock Purchase Plan (the "ESPP").
+As of June 30, 2013, we had three active equity compensation plans, the 2010 Equity Incentive Plan, or 2010 Plan, the 2010 Outside Director Equity Incentive Plan, or 2010 Director Plan, and the 2010 Employee Stock Purchase Plan (the "ESPP").

-As of March 31, 2013, 786,255 shares of our common stock remain reserved for issuance under our ESPP.
+As of June 30, 2013, 786,255 shares of our common stock remain reserved for issuance under our ESPP.
 Our ESPP permits eligible employees to purchase common stock at a discount through payroll deductions during defined offering periods.
 Each offering period generally consists of four purchase periods, each purchase period being six months.
 The price at which the stock is purchased is equal to the lower of 85% of the fair market value of the common stock at the beginning of an offering period or at the end of a purchase period.
-Shares issued under the ESPP totaled 733,111 and 428,604 shares during the three-month periods ended March 31, 2013 and 2012, respectively.
+Shares issued under the ESPP totaled 733,111 and 428,604 shares during the six-month periods ended June 30, 2013 and 2012, respectively.
 We estimate the value of the employee stock purchase rights on the grant date using the Black-Scholes option pricing model.